grafana/jsonnet-libs/kafka-mixin/README.md

 This mixin includes the following dashboards:
-Kafka Overview - Gives an overview of your Kafka cluster resource usage, throughput, and general healthiness kafka-topics - Gives informations about the throughput of specific (filterable) topics Zookeeper Overview - Gives an overview of your Zookeeper nodes resource usage and general healthiness Ksqldb Overview - Gives an overview of your ksqldb cluster as queries resource usage, throughput, and general healthiness Connect Overview - Gives an overview of your Kafka Connect cluster and tasks resource usage, throughput, and general healthiness
+Kafka Overview - Gives an overview of your Kafka cluster resource usage, throughput, and general healthiness Kafka topics overview - Gives informations about the throughput of specific (filterable) topics and consumer groups (rate, lag)
+Zookeeper Overview - Gives an overview of your Zookeeper nodes resource usage and general healthiness Ksqldb Overview - Gives an overview of your ksqldb cluster as queries resource usage, throughput, and general healthiness Connect Overview - Gives an overview of your Kafka Connect cluster and tasks resource usage, throughput, and general healthiness
 Schema Registry Overview - Gives an overview of your Kafka Schema Registry cluster resource usage, throughput, and general healthiness
-Kafka Lag Overview - Gives Lag metrics by time and offset count on topics and partitions of the cluster

 To use them, you need to have `mixtool` and `jsonnetfmt` installed.
 If you have a working Go development environment, it's easiest to run the following: